PROFESSIONAL TRAINING COURSE #1

 The customer was later shown the pre-existing damage picture, but of course the customer said the picture was taken after we moved and broke the item, making the pre-existing damage picture worthless.
 All needless.
 This should also remind you that the process of learning something is not done when you've learned it.
 Learning something needs reminding and practicing, which is another reason for the training meetings.

-2-J) And then there's the separate aspect of the mover-rules that help you actually do a better, easier, safer job, and not just avoid damage claims.
+2-J) And then there's the separate aspect of the mover-rules that just help you actually do a better, easier, safer job, and not just avoid huge damage claims.
 You might know how to get the customer's furniture moved, but what you don't know are the things you DON'T KNOW that could otherwise get the job done quicker, safer, more easily, more enjoyably, more impressively, less stressfully and more profitably.

-2-K) Once you learn what these mover-rules are and how much they can help you, only then should you decide the value of these mover-rules and techniques.
+On just the "learning" side of it, you don't know what it is that you don't know.
+So you can't judge how much of a difference a little technique talked about in this course might make until you put it to the actual test and see.
+Don't judge a piece of advice or technique until you put it to the test and see for yourself.
+Once you learn what these mover-rules are and how much they can help you, only then should you decide the value of these mover-rules and techniques.
 Until you learn these things, you are like a painter who thinks his little half inch artist paint brush is doing a great job painting a house, no one could do better, while the professional painter next door finished painting his customer's house in a fraction of the time by using a professional spray paint gun.

 Imagine a mechanic who doesn't have the right tools, takes twice as long as it would take with the right tools, and then charges you by the hour.
 You would not be a happy customer.
 If you don't want to be that bad mechanic, or someone using a hand-crank drill to drill on people's teeth (with no dental training), then find out what tools are available, what tools YOU DON'T KNOW ABOUT, and you get certified on how to use them.